asad-ac/music-jam/README.md

 Submitted by: **Asad Chaudhry**

-About this web app: **Find concerts in the biggest cities across the United States like Chicago, Los Angeles, Miami, and New York.**
+About this web app: **Find concerts in major U.S. cities like Chicago, Los Angeles, Miami, and New York.**

 Time spent: **3** hours